-Ibexa Platform offers the ability to create multiple language versions (translations) of a Content item.
+Ibexa DXP offers the ability to create multiple language versions (translations) of a Content item.
 Translations are created per version of the item, so each version of the content can have a different set of translations.

 A version always has at least one translation which by default is the initial/main translation.
 Further versions can be added, but only for languages that have previously been added to the global translation list, that is a list of all languages available in the system.
 The maximum number of languages in the system is 62.